thorn-lab/coronavirus_structural_task_force/pdb/nucleocapsid_protein/SARS-CoV/1ssk/README.md

-# Base folder 1ssk
+# PDB 1ssk

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: nucleocapsid protein

+**Organism**: SARS-CoV

+**Method**: NMR

+## Description

+This NMR structure shows the N-terminal RNA-binding domain of SARS-CoV nucleocapsid protein (N).
+It is a monomer with a length of 158 amino acids and exhibits a five-stranded β-sheet.
+This structure binds single-stranded RNA to enable the packaging of the viral genome RNA into a helical ribonucleocapsid (RNP).

+## Basefolder

-1ssk.pdb and 1ssk.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+1ssk.pdb and 1ssk.cif - the coordinates of the threedimensional molecular model